 Science in the Bedroom: A History of Sex Research by Vern L. Bullough

-The Social Organization of Sexuality: Sexual Practices in the United States by Edward O. Laumann, by John H. Gagnon, by Robert T. Michael, by Stuart Michaels
+The Social Organization of Sexuality: Sexual Practices in the United States by Edward O. Laumann and John H. Gagnon and Robert T. Michael and Stuart Michaels

-Sex in America: A Definitive Survey by Robert T. Michael, by John H. Gagnon, by Edward O. Laumann, by Gina Kolata
+Sex in America: A Definitive Survey by Robert T. Michael and John H. Gagnon and Edward O. Laumann and Gina Kolata

 Volunteer Slavery: My Authentic Negro Experience by Jill Nelson